pollfish/docs/api-documentation.md

 The header parameter called **reward_value** will return the value of the conversion between the survey CPA received and the conversion that was set up in the publisher dashboard.

+The header parameter called **remaining_completes** will return the value of the remaining completes for the survey surved.
+It is an option header and if the survey for any reason does not have a remaining completes value this header will be missing.

 Example:

 If you set "Diamonds" as the reward name and the variable amount `1 USD = 50 Diamonds` then a survey that has a CPA of 30, will also return `reward_name=Diamonds` and `reward_value=15` (100 cents = 50 diamonds, so 30 cents is 15 diamonds) on the response